freestyleframework/freestyle-framework/README.md

 Freestyle Framework
 =========

-FreeStyle Framework is a Java based framework where the developers keep the control on everything.
+Freestyle Framework is a Java based framework where the developers keep the control on everything.

 Coming soon!